Charlzee/Pride-Trails/README.md

 # MORE ICONS:
 Download Link (Geode): https://geode-sdk.org/mods/hiimjustin000.more_icons
-# HOW TO ADD MORE TRAILS:
-1. Install the mod linked above.
-2. You're all set!
-You can now use the texture pack with all the trails!

 ## **P. S.**
 If you use "More Icons", the trails will be in a seperate page to the other trails: